+You might be wondering – are ashes good for plants?
 Each person’s cremains are chemically unique, although they are mostly made up of phosphates, calcium, potassium and sodium.
 Plants require these nutrients in different ratios depending on the species.
 Macronutrients are things like nitrogen and potassium, which plants require in greater amounts.
 Micro-nutrients, such as zinc, carbon and manganese exist in plants in a very finely tuned balance.
 Therefore, adjusting additives to the soil will likely be necessary to balance out the soil chemistry.

 How do I prepare the site for burying ashes with a tree?